Bureau of Safety and Environmental Enforcement

 The Bureau of Safety and Environmental Enforcement (BSEE /ˈbɛsi/ "Bessie") is an agency under the United States Department of the Interior.

-Established in 2011, BSEE is the lead agency in charge of improving safety and ensuring environmental protection relating to the offshore energy industry, mainly natural gas and oil, on the United States Outer Continental Shelf (OCS).
-The agency exercises the safety and environmental enforcement functions formerly under the Minerals Management Service including the authority to inspect, investigate, summon witnesses and produce evidence, levy penalties, cancel or suspend activities, and oversee safety, response, and removal preparedness.
+Established in 2011, the agency is responsible for improving safety and ensuring environmental protection in the offshore energy industry, mainly natural gas and oil, on the United States Outer Continental Shelf (OCS).
+The agency oversees the safety and environmental enforcement functions formerly under the Minerals Management Service, including the authority to inspect, investigate, summon witnesses, produce evidence, levy penalties, cancel or suspend activities, oversee safety, response, and removal preparedness.

 History

-The BSEE was established in response to the regulatory failure of Minerals Management Service (MMS) in the Deepwater Horizon oil spill of 2010.
+The BSEE was established in response to the regulatory failure of the Minerals Management Service (MMS) in the Deepwater Horizon oil spill of 2010.
 Secretarial Order 3299 signed by then Secretary of the Interior Ken Salazar on May 19, 2010, created the agency.
 Order 3299 also created the Bureau of Ocean Energy Management (BOEM) and the Office of Natural Resources Revenue (ONRR).

 The creation of the three independent entities was designed to carry out three missions: